marcusselin/marcusselin/README.md

 # Hello, I'm Marcus Selin! 👋

-I'm a coder from Finland and i enjoy creating games and applications especially with Unity C#.
+I'm a educated programmer from Finland and i enjoy creating games and applications especially with Unity C#.

 ## 🔧 Technologies & Tools
   - Languages